-“I’m fine now” I said
+“I’m fine now,” I said

 “Thank you for everything”

-They were seemingly transfixed as I slurped lentil soup, scoffed lamb like a Barbarian and dropped crumbs everywhere.
+They were seemingly transfixed as I slurped lentil soup, scoffed lamb like a Barbarian, and dropped crumbs everywhere.
 You would have thought that I was Halle Berry the way they went on, not some British woman with lamb marinade all around her mouth.

 I looked around for the bathroom and noticed the illuminated “WC” light in the distance.
 I stood up.

 “I’m just going for a wee!”

 “Yes, I’m just going to use the bathroom.”